BrendanD7/Sudoku-DesignPatterns/doc/Prototype.md

 # Prototype Design Pattern for Sudoku

 ## What is the Prototype Design Pattern?
 The prototype design pattern is a creational design pattern that allows for the creation of objects by closing existing ones, rather than reconstruction using a constructor.
 This allows for duplicate objects to be created as clones, removing the need to instantiate each new object individually.
-This pattern is useful in sitations where the creation of objects is often replicated several times, cloning instead of creating new objects can increase performance.
+This pattern is useful in situations where the creation of objects is often replicated several times, cloning instead of creating new objects can increase performance.

 ### **Benefits to the Prototype Design Pattern:**
 - Remove repeated initialization code